oplS17projects/SchemeDefender/README.md

 Just like many of our peers, both of us are interested in video games and thought it would be an excellent project to do.
 Not only did we want something that was challenging, but entertaining as well.
-Through the development of this project we hope to learn a different approach to making various games through functional programming.
+Through the development of this project we learned a different approach to making various games through functional programming.

 ### Analysis